thoth-tech/documentation/docs/ArtGallery/Documentation Project/DocumentationResearchNotes.md

 - Pages are live documents that make up the knowledge base, collaborative pieces that can be used for notes, guides or policies.
 - Spaces are how pages are organized, with pages of similar content being in the same space.
-  Depending on the amount of content you have to organize or how large each page is, you may only need a single space with each page acting as the central document for a particular topic or area of the project.
+  Depending on the amount of content you have to organise or how large each page is, you may only need a single space with each page acting as the central document for a particular topic or area of the project.
 - A page tree organizes pages hierarchically under related spaces and other pages to allow for